 As for Bombshell, which was released earlier this month, this steamy, suspensful novel is the 17th book in a mystery series by Catherine Coulter.
 It is about FBI special agents Dylan Savich, Lacey Sherlock, and Griffin Hammersmith, and Hammersmith’s graduate student sister.
 Hammersmith investigates a perplexing attack involving his sister, while Savich and Sherlock examine the bizarre murder of a Federal Reserve Bank chairman’s grandson.
 Publishers Weekly, Book List, and Kirkus Reviews all gave it glowing accolades.

-The Andersen’s Library’s copy of Bombshell is currently checked out according to HALcat.
-You can put a hold on that if you like, so that it will be held for you when you get to the top of the waiting list.
+The Andersen’s Library’s copy of Bombshell is currently checked out according to Research@UWW.
+You can put a hold on that if you like using the “Request” option so that it will be held for you when you get to the top of the waiting list.
 Alas, Bombshell is not held at any other UW System library.
 An alternative is to check for it at public libraries.
-Whitewater’s copies are not available, but you could put a hold on one of them in the SHARE catalog, or if you’d like it sooner check all the libraries in the SHARE system or your local public library system to see if one of the libraries has a copy available.
-Currently, one regular print copy is on the shelf for you to request according to SHARE, but you can also put yourself on the waiting list for the large print, CD audiobook or MP3 CD audiobook.
+Whitewater’s copies are not available, but you could put a hold on one of them in the Trio catalog or order one from another library in their system.
+If you’re not part of that system, check your local public library system to see if one of the libraries has a copy available.
+Currently, one regular print copy is on the shelf for you to request according to Trio, but you can also put yourself on the waiting list for the large print, CD audiobook or MP3 CD audiobook.

 If you’ve read Coulter’s Bombshell we’d love to hear what you thought of it.
 Just drop us a comment below.